 Before we get started on your journey with a data center site selection checklist, it may be helpful to know how data centers interconnect.
 Data Center Interconnect (DCI) solutions have been known for quite some time; they are mainly used to help geographically separated data centers.

 Layer 2 extensions might be required at different layers in the data center to enable the resiliency and clustering mechanisms offered by the other applications.
-For example, we have Cisco’s OTV that can be used as a DCI solution.
+For example, Cisco’s OTV can be used as a DCI solution.

 Data Center Site Selection Criteria